-Academic appeals for course grades, status in programs and academic dishonesty are handled in the following manner:
+Academic appeals for course grades, status in programs and academic integrity are handled in the following manner:

-- The faculty member is the main voice regarding course policies, expectations or grading.
+The faculty member is the main voice regarding course policies, expectations or grading.
 Students who believe they are treated unfairly in their academic experience should make every effort to resolve the issue with the faculty member.
-If students believe they have been treated improperly, they will seek to resolve the matter, first with the professor, then with the appropriate department chair or dean. - 2.
-If, after a discussion with the professor and the department chair or dean, a student still thinks he or she is being treated unfairly or not in keeping with announced academic policies, that student may appeal in writing to the Registrar by filling out an Academic Petition, available from the Registrar's Office.
-The written appeal must be received by the Registrar within three weeks after making the attempt to resolve the issue with the professor or department chair or dean. - 3.
-Appeals received by the Registrar will be reviewed by the Academic Progress Committee, and the student will be notified of their decision in writing.
+If students believe they have been treated improperly, they will seek to resolve the matter, first with the professor, then with the appropriate department chair or dean.

+If, after a discussion with the professor and the department chair or dean, a student still thinks he or she is being treated unfairly or not in keeping with announced academic policies, that student may appeal in writing to the Vice President of Academic Affairs by filling out an Academic Petition, available from the Registrar's Office.
+The written appeal must be received by the VP of Academic Affairs within three weeks after making the attempt to resolve the issue with the professor or department chair or dean.
 The V.P. of Academic Affairs is the final authority in deciding all Academic Appeals.